grantdobbe/note-system/README.md

 And that's it.
 Enjoy!

 ### Release Notes
+v0.3, 03 January 2016:
+- added automatic creation of year and month folders if they don't exist

 v0.2, 24 November 2015:
 - incorporated a pull request from @retornam to use a config file